aaronik/ai-functions/README.md

 * `ai set up a cron job to run a script every day at midnight`
 * `lsusb | ai disconnect from all bluetooth devices`
 * `ifconfig | ai port knock my local machine`
+* `tail -20 /var/log/syslog | ai is there any unusual activity in this log?`
+* `cat /var/log/auth.log | ai are there any suspicious login attempts here?`

 #### others
 * `ai-vision`